fhunleth/elixir_ale/README.md

 The next bit will be for the mode which we have set to 1 for Single-ended mode.

 TODO:  The slides say 0 for Single-ended mode, but that doesnt' seem to match the data sheet.
+Need to verify which is correct.

 Next we will send 3 bits to select the sensor on channel 2.
-You can see in Table 5-2 on pg 19 of the data sheet `010` will select channel 2 (CH2).  `2::size(3)` is equivalent to `010`.
+As we found above in Table 5-2 on pg 19 of the data sheet `010` will select channel 2 (CH2).  `2::size(3)` is equivalent to `010` and sends the binary number 2 using 3 bits.
+We could send 2 in binary using 2 bits `10`, but we need 3 bits to comply with the protocol.

-Finally we include 12 bits corresponding with the 1 bit between request & response, the 1 bit that is zero, and the 10 bits returning the result.
-The ADC does not care about these bits so we just send 0's.
+Finally we include 12 bits corresponding with the 1 bit between request & response, the 1 null bit that is zero, and the 10 bits returning the result.
+The ADC does not care about these bits so we just send 12 `0` bits.

 Now we'll pattern match the response to get the returned value.

     <<_::size(14), value::size(10)>> =

-We mentioned receiving and sending happen at the same time.
+As we said above, receiving and sending happen at the same time.
 So we will begin reading bits as soon as we send the request.
 We are sending 3 bytes or 24 bits so we will also receive 3 bytes or 24 bits.
 We know only the last 10 bits will contain the data.
 So we pattern match against the first 14 bits and discard the result, `_::size(14)` then we bind the last 10 bits to the variable `value`, `value::size(10)`.

 Now our application can use the data returned from the moisture sensor.